jean-pierreBoth/multistochgrad/README.md

 (run **cargo doc --no-deps** as usual to get html generated docs) and in the reference papers.

 The implementation is based on the `ndarray` and `rayon` crates that provide respectiveley efficient array manipulation and transparent threaded computations.
-All batch computation of size greater than 1000 temrs are multithreaded.
+All batch computation of size greater than 1000 terms are multithreaded.

 ## Examples and tests